chiragpuniyanii/nodejs-repo/README.md

 This project demonstrates a complete end-to-end DevOps pipeline where a Node.js application is built, tested, containerized, deployed, and monitored using industry-standard tools.

-The pipeline is fully automated using Jenkins and integrates continuous integration, continuous deployment, and monitoring.
+The pipeline is fully automated using Jenkins and follows a production-style workflow including CI/CD and monitoring.

 ---